vulgo/ga-h97n-wifi-hackintosh/README/README-usbtool.command.md

 <details><summary><strong>What's this?</strong></summary>

-`usbtool.command` is basically a graphical property list editor exposing a hard-coded list of all 17 USB ports available on H97N-WIFI.
+A graphical property list editor, `usbtool.command` exposes only a hard-coded list of the 17 USB ports available on H97N-WIFI.
 The generated `USBPorts.kext` is intended to be used in combination with `SSDT-USBX` in this repository.
-Faking an `EC` device for `USBX` is not required on recent macOS.
+Creating a dummy `EC` device is not required with recent versions of macOS.

  - `IOUSBHostFamily` class `AppleUSBHostResources` resource-matches on `IORTC`
- - `AppleUSBHostResources` takes care of the host controller power-related device properties provided by device `USBX` in `SSDT-USBX`
+ - `AppleUSBHostResources` handles the host controller power-related device properties in `SSDT-USBX`
- - `USBPorts.kext` matches on device `XHC` and is intended to provide port mapping of 15 or fewer ports
+ - `USBPorts.kext` matches on device `XHC` to provide a mapping of 15 or fewer ports

 <br>